KarrLab/obj_tables/docs/migration.rst

 Data Definition Language.
 When the schema is changed then existing data must be changed so that its structure still complies with the schema.
 This is called data *migration*.
 Many systems, including databases, and web software frameworks provide tools that support automated data migration.

-Packages that use Object Model (:obj:`obj_model`) store data in files (Excel, csv or tsv).
-The structure of data in a file is defined by a schema that uses (:obj:`obj_model`).
+Packages that use Object Model (:obj:`obj_model`) store data in Excel, csv or tsv files.
+The structure of data in a file is defined by a schema that uses (:obj:`obj_model`.
 The Object Model *migration* module enables semi-automated migration of these data files.

 This page provides an overview of the concepts of Object Model migration and detailed instructions on how to configure and use it.